-Lectorials and blended delivery of knowledge together with engaging laboratory experiments elucidating electromagnetism and laser technologies allow advanced understanding of EM applications as learning outcomes.
+Lectorials and blended delivery of knowledge together with engaging laboratory and computational experiments will elucidate electromagnetism and laser technologies to allow advanced understanding of EM applications as learning outcomes.

 This course replaces the following course(s): PHYS3360.
 Students who have successfully completed PHYS3360 are not eligible to enrol in PHYS3112.